Kaboms/Shrek-2-Remake/README.md

 - 🔄 UI.
 Most work done, but need polishing.

 - 🔄 Potions.
 System implemented.
-Bun now worked only one potion.
+By now worked only one potion.
 In Progress

 - 🔄 Save/load system.
 Basic implementation.
 In progress.